manvirag/tech_learning_tinkering/hld/problems/google_doc/readme.md

   ![alt_text](./images/img_13.png)
 - Disadvantages ->
   - tree can change in array, but some advance algorithm has solved this also by balancing tree.
   - Possible to interleave in very worst case: can use more complex algo to solve this as shown above.
+In previous case OT had to involve in the cases like insert both but hat different index, then the greater one had to increase.
+Now that has resolve, but the cases when user try to insert at same index can cause interleave, in that case we sort with alternate like below shown.
   - what if user click twice or what about idempotency
-    - UUID: -> overhead on client each operation/character has to maintain its unique id.
-    - version vector:  We have solved with this check ,check the attached hands on.
-- Flow:
-	- a
+    - as usual resolving with id.

+#### High level diagram and flow:
 #### How to implement CRDT ( specially this one LSEQ )
 The name LSEQ comes from the idea behind the algorithm:
 - L stands for "List" — it’s about ordering elements in a list (like characters in a document).